christophcemper/christophcemper21/content/home/hero2.md

 +++

-title = "Let's do this."
-weight = 1
+title = "Have you seen enough..." weight = 90
 widget = "hero"
 headless = true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
-hero_media = "christoph-cemper-pointing.jpg"
+hero_media = "christoph-cemper-asking.jpg"

 [design.background]
   # Apply a background color, gradient, or image.